sargentJE/myaccess-email-campaign/LinkedInPosts/06-keyboard-nav-teaser/post.md

 ## Notes

-- Real example that creates curiosity
+- Real example of accessibility issue to get people curious about DUT for Webinar
 - Bridges to webinar registration
-- Shows the gap between automated pass and real-world fail
+- Shows the gap between automated passes and real-world failings